rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 ActiveRecord style mapping has the benefit of aiding in rapid prototyping works great in basic CRUD scenarios but it limits application modeling to what's convenient for the database.
-Entities will tend to map one-to-one with tables which leads to knowledge of the persistence structure infecting the application domain, leading to code that's difficult to change.
+Entities will tend to map one-to-one with tables, which leads to knowledge of the persistence structure infecting the application domain, leading to code that's difficult to change.